acc-aqt/track-back/README.md

 ### 2.1.
 General

-1. Clone the repository or download the code (`Download zip`).
+1. Clone this repository or download the code via `Download zip`.
 2. On the top level of the created directory call `pip install .`

 ### 2.2.
 Using Spotify

-- Inside the top-level directory edit the .env file and pass the information the found in the spotify developers section:
+- Inside the top level directory edit the .env file and pass the information  found in the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/)

 ```
 SPOTIPY_CLIENT_ID=your-client-id